Snapchat/KeyDB-docs/docs/memory-optimization.md

 Special encoding of small aggregate data types
 ----------------------------------------------

-Since KeyDB 2.2 many data types are optimized to use less space up to a certain size.
+Many data types are optimized to use less space up to a certain size.
 Hashes, Lists, Sets composed of just integers, and Sorted Sets, when smaller than a given number of elements, and up to a maximum element size, are encoded in a very memory efficient way that uses *up to 10 times less memory* (with 5 time less memory used being the average saving).

 This is completely transparent from the point of view of the user and API.
 Since this is a CPU / memory trade off it is possible to tune the maximum number of elements and maximum element size for special encoded types using the following KeyDB.conf directives.

-    hash-max-zipmap-entries 512 (hash-max-ziplist-entries for KeyDB >= 2.6)
+    hash-max-ziplist-entries 512
-    hash-max-zipmap-value 64  (hash-max-ziplist-value for KeyDB >= 2.6)
+    hash-max-ziplist-value 64
     list-max-ziplist-entries 512
     list-max-ziplist-value 64
     zset-max-ziplist-entries 128